Greenhouse gases (also known as GHGs) are gases in the earth’s atmosphere that trap heat.

 This means working towards the connection of low-carbon, renewable energy sources across the UK and US, and achieving the technical capability of operating a zero-carbon electricity system.

-We are proud of what we have achieved to date, but there is much more we can do.
-We believe we have a responsibility to lead the way and help drive emissions down across the energy sector.
+We're proud of what we've achieved to date, but there is much more we can do.
+We believe we have a responsibility to lead the way and help drive emissions down across the energy sector and have a strategy to do this.

 Net zero is important as it’s the best way we can tackle climate change by reducing global warming.
 What we do in the next decade to limit emissions will be critical to the future, which is why every country, sector, industry and each one of us must work together to find ways to cut the carbon we produce.Watch the video